Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

-In the na\"ive, massless parton model, we have a hadron of momentum $p_A$ that emits a collinear parton of momentum $k=x_A \, p_A$.
-If we try and extend this simple picture to the case of massive partons, the presence of the parton mass $m_i$ violates the collinear kinematics and we encounter ambiguities proportional to the parton mass.
+In the na\"ive, massless parton model, we have a hadron $A$ of momentum $p_A$ that emits a collinear parton of momentum $k=x_A \, p_A$.
+If we try and extend this simple picture to the case of massive partons, the presence of the parton's mass $m_i$ violates collinear kinematics and we encounter ambiguities proportional to the parton mass.
 We work in the ACOT formalism~\cite{Aivazis:1993kh,Aivazis:1993pi,Aivazis:1990pe} to compute the structure functions in the helicity basis.
-This has the advantage that the polarization vectors are boost invariant between the hadron and parton frame, and provides advantages for incorporating both the hadron and parton masses, as we shall illustrate below.
-We observed in Sec.~\ref{sec:rescaling} that the hadron mass modifies the scaling variable via the relation $\xi_A = R_M x_A$, where the combination $R_Mx_A$ is the Nachtmann variable.
-Within the context of the OPE and the parton model, the effect of the quark masses factorizes from the hadron modification.
+This has the advantage that the polarization vectors are boost invariant between the hadron and parton frame, and provides advantages for incorporating both the hadron and parton masses, as we illustrate below.
+We observed in Sec.~\ref{sec:rescaling} that hadron masses modify the scaling variable via the relation $\xi_A = R_M x_A$, where the $\xi_A$ is the Nachtmann variable.
+Within the context of the OPE and the parton model, the effect of the quark masses factorizes from the hadronic modifications.
 The rescaling variable is modified by an additional factor $R_{ij}$, which is a function of the quark masses $\{m_i,m_j \}$ and is defined in Table~\ref{tab:PartonMass}.
-Thus, we have $\xi_A =R_{ij} R_M x_A$.
+Thus, we have $\bar{\xi}_A =R_{ij} R_M x_A$.
+Recall the Nachtmann variable $\xi_A$ includes the TMCs due to $M_A$, and the variable $\bar{\xi}_A$ (with the overline) includes both the TMCs and the parton mass corrections.

 In the following, we also review the structure functions in the light-front formalism, and compare with the TMC expressions obtained from the OPE.
 There has been extensive discussion in the literature about computations with massive partons~\cite{Aivazis:1993pi,Olness:1997yc,Thorne:2000zd,Alekhin:2020edf,Alekhin:2009ni}.
 The present discussion is focused on the detailed organization of the massive parton contributions in the formalism outlined by Collins~\cite{Collins:1998rz}.
-This work extended the factorization proof to the case of massive partons and demonstrated that all contributions proportional to the parton mass can be fully factorized.
 Thus, we include all terms of order ${\cal O}(m_i/Q)^2$, and the non-factorizable terms are suppressed by powers of $(\Lambda_{\rm NP}/Q)^2$.

-\subsection{Helicity Formulation of the Parton Model}
+\subsection{Helicity formulation of the parton model}